Datsun Go: Awards

 In the 2016 Frost & Sullivan Automotive Awards, the Go+ received "Indonesia Value-For-Money Car of the Year Award" for its market share, product innovation and also marketing and business development strategies.

 Sales

-From its launch in 2014 up to May 2015, both the Go and Go+ sold for almost 30,000 units in Indonesia, which 70 percent of it came from the Go+.
+From its launch in 2014 up to May 2015, both the Go and Go+ sold for almost 30,000 units in Indonesia, 70 percent of which came from the Go+.